dataleonlabs/yap/README.md

 ## License

-This SDK is distributed under the see LICENSE.txt and NOTICE.txt for more information.
+This SDK is distributed under the GNU General Public License v3.0 see LICENSE.txt and NOTICE.txt for more information.